StevenBlack/vocab/readme.md

 ### piquant
-Not to be confused with peccant (see peccant).
 A pleasantly sharp or spicy flavor.
-Good marinara sauce, Cajun ribs, Szechwan beef and chicken Vindaloo are all piquant.
-Classier than saying "hot," and having to explain you mean spicy.

 ### pismire